 Year 1 - Workshops

-The following is the slate of workshops from 2020.
-Because we believe in constantly iterating and improving our course, this may not perfectly reflect this year’s design.
+We believe in constantly iterating and improving our course, so the workshops shown below may not perfectly reflect this year’s design.
 Though the details may change, what will never change is our commitment to hands-on, project-based, real-world learning to make films by making films.
 If you have specific questions, please don’t hesitate to contact us.

 Where your scripts and films are presented and subjected to our unique feedback structure.
 Learn both to give and receive powerful, honest, constructive criticism.

 Taking a step back, viewing filmmaking and the course itself from a meta, birds-eye view.
 Watch and discuss the work of professionals, exercise your team building muscles, and report and reflect on your progress.

 A hands-on introduction to the basics of on-set technology and shooting workflows.
 Cinematography, lighting, sound recording, and organisation are the key subject areas.